Purpose

-By default a Bright cluster provides a multi-user environment rather than a multi-tenant environment.
-In the context of a cluster, the difference between multi-user and multi-tenant systems is around visibility of the environment.
+By default, a Bright cluster provides a multi-user environment rather than a multi-tenant environment.
+In the context of a cluster, the difference between multi-user and multi-tenant systems is the user’s visibility into an environment.

-Bright cluster manager can be used to build a multi-tenant user environment where a single administrator or group of administrators manages the entire cluster, but where each user only has visibility into what happens within the partition of the cluster that belongs to their tenant.
-Administrators can scale up or scale down individual partitions by assigning or taking away computational resources.
+BCM can be used to build a multi-tenant user environment where a single administrator or group of administrators manages the entire cluster, but where each user only has visibility into what happens within the partition of the cluster that belongs to their tenant.
+Administrators can scale up or down individual partitions by assigning or taking away computational resources.

-If more isolation is required, Bright Cluster Manager provides Cluster-on-Demand features that allows for groups of users (e.g. tenants) to be provided their own isolated Bright cluster.
-Such a cluster can be hosted inside of AWS, Azure, OpenStack or VMware (as of Bright version 9.1).
-For more information, please consult the latest Bright Cloudbursting Manual from the documentation page.
-This rest of this article will focus on creating a multi-tenant user environment within a single Bright cluster.
+If more isolation is required, BCM also provides Cluster-on-Demand features that allow groups of users (e.g., tenants) to have their own, isolated cluster.
+Such a cluster can be hosted inside AWS, Azure, OpenStack, or VMware (as of Bright version 9.1).
+For more information, please consult the latest Cloudbursting Manual from the documentation page.
+The rest of this article will focus on creating a multi-tenant user environment within a single Bright cluster.

-utility can be used.
-Each workload management instance will have a unique name.
-A number of configuration overlays will be created for each workload management system instance.
-A configuration overlay is a construct in Bright Cluster Manager that binds roles to individual nodes or categories of nodes.
-A role causes a node to fulfill a particular task in the cluster (e.g. provisioning node, monitoring node, workload management system client or server).
+Each WLM instance will have a unique name.
+Several configuration overlays will be created for each workload management system instance.
+A configuration overlay is a construct in BCM that binds roles to individual nodes or categories of nodes.
+A role causes a node to fulfill a particular task in the cluster (e.g., a provisioning node, monitoring node, WLM system client, or WLM system server).
 For example:

 hostname (key) category status